shyabid/discord-bot.py/README.md

 ## Privacy & Compliance

-Jotaro is committed to respecting user privacy and operates in full accordance with EU GDPR and related regulations.
+The project is committed to respecting user privacy and operates in full accordance with EU GDPR and related regulations.
 Key privacy-conscious design decisions include:

 - **Minimal data collection:** Only essential information for bot functionality is stored, such as server settings, user levels, and command usage statistics.
 No personal data beyond what users voluntarily provide is kept.
 - **Secure data handling:** All persistent data is stored locally in SQLite databases without external data sharing.